College-Lasalle-Jerry/testing-repo/Readme.md

    - Commit all the code to git -> git commit -m "Your message".
    - -m stands for message
    - Make the main branch -> git branch -M main (-M sets the main branch as default)
-   - Add the remote to link your local repo to github -> git remote add origin git@github.com:College-Lasalle-Jerry/testing-repo.git
+   - Add the remote to link your local repo to github -> git remote add origin git@github.com:College-Lasalle-Jerry/testing-repo.git (Only done for the first time, after the first time you have to skip this.)
    - Push the code to github -> git push -u origin main

 - note -> step 2 should be done in the testing-hello folder in your local computer.